hat/42_US_vogsphere_access/README.md

-# 42_vogsphere_access
+# 42 US Remote Vogsphere Access Setup
-##Kerberos &amp; Git access of 42's school
+##Setup Kerberos &amp; Git access to 42 US

-A script that make all stuff necessary to access to the vogsphere from GNU/Linux or OS X.

-The script is documented so read it.

-Fully functional ;)
+To setup access to your git repos on vogsphere, (only works on LInux / OSX)
+###Clone this repo
+###Run the shell script

+	sudo sh run.sh

+(Enter system password if you need sudo previleges)
+###Get your kerberos ticket

+	kinit xloginx

-###Nota : xlogin = your 42's login
+(xloginx represents your login id)

-###To identify you :

-    kinit xlogin
-    enter your 42's password
+###Enter your 42 password when asked to successfull authenticate.

-You are connected, now you can git clone/push/pull from/to vogsphere.
+###Clone/Push/Pull from all the Vogsphere Git repos you have access to.

-###To close your connexion :
+###To close your connection :

     kdestroy

-##Welcome to the freedom to work anywhere in 42's school, outside of clusters
+### You can now access your vogsphere outside the 42 clusters